software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 For the Sprint 2 we have a new set of requirements from the Product Owner.
 On top of working on new user stories, we will be covering topics related to Retrospective, REST APIs and communication between frontend and backend.

+{: .highlight }

+> The deadline for the Sprint 2 is on {{site.sprint_2_deadline}}, after which the team will present their progress to the Product Owner in the Sprint Review event.
+The team should push their work to the project's GitHub repository before the deadline.

 ## Retrospective

 The Scrum Guide only describes high-level guideliness for the software development process.
 It is not a one-size-fits-all framework suitable for every kind of project.
 Instead, the Scrum Team should _adapt_ the process to match the project needs.
 To discuss about the issues with the process and to come up with solutions, the Scrum has a dedicated event called _Retrospective_.

 After the Sprint Review, the Retrospective is the final event that ends the current Sprint.
 During the Retrospective, the Scrum Team openly discuss the issues with the process.
 Every member of the Scrum Team must be heard.
 Even more important than raising issues, is to find solutions together.
 These solutions are concrete actions that the Scrum Team can perform during the upcoming Sprint to improve the process.
 In the ideal case, after performing the necessary actions during the upcoming Sprint, the same issues aren't raised during the next Retrospective.

-Scrum doesn't go into details how to actually arrange the event, but rather describe its purpose and goals.
-Luckily, there are many popular Retrospective techniques to arrange the event, such as [Mad, Sad, Glad](https://www.teamretro.com/retrospectives/mad-sad-glad-retrospective) and [Start, Stop, Continue](https://www.betterup.com/blog/start-stop-continue).
-Next, we will have a look how to arrange a _Mad, Sad, Glad_ style Retrospective.
+Scrum doesn't go into details how to actually organize the event, but rather describe its purpose and goals.
+Luckily, there are many popular Retrospective formats for organizing the event, such as [Mad, Sad, Glad](https://www.teamretro.com/retrospectives/mad-sad-glad-retrospective) and [Start, Stop, Continue](https://www.teamretro.com/retrospective-templates/start-stop-continue-retrospective/).
+Next, we will be organizing a Retrospective in the _Mad, Sad, Glad_ format.
 In this Retrospective, each member of Scrum Team writes down things during the Sprint that made them feel either mad, sad or glad.

-The things in the _mad_ category are the ones that are very frustrating and are stopping you from performing at your best.
+The things in the _mad_ category are the ones that made you feel frustrated or annoyed and stopped you from performing at your best.
 For example:

-- The Spring Boot application won't start on my computer.
+- The backend application won't start on my computer.
 - I always have conflicts when I try to pull code from the GitHub.

-The things in the _sad_ category are the ones that are dissapointing, but you can cope with them.
+The things in the _sad_ category are the ones that made you feel disappointed or discouraged, but you can cope with.
 For example:

 - The Daily Scrum meetings take too long.
 - The Sprint Backlog isn't always up-to-date.

-The things in the _glad_ category are the ones that made you happy.
+The things in the _glad_ category are the ones that made you feel happy, satisfied, or proud.
 For example:

 - Communication was clear.
 - Everybody contributed to the tasks.

 Retrospectives can be organized face-to-face or using virtual platforms.
+Next, we will learn how to use the [Flinga](https://edu.flinga.fi) platform to organize a Retrospective in the Mad, Sad, Glad format.

+First, the Scrum Master should setup the Retrospective board:

-During this course we will be using the [Flinga](https://edu.flinga.fi) platform to organize our Retrospectives.
-You can login to Flinga with your Haaga-Helia credentials by choosing "Haaga-Helia ammattikorkeakoulu" at the [Flinga login page](https://edu.flinga.fi/).
+1. Login to Flinga with your Haaga-Helia credentials by choosing "Haaga-Helia ammattikorkeakoulu" at the [Flinga login page](https://edu.flinga.fi/).

-Once logged in a new session can be created by clicking the "Create a session" button.
+2. Once logged in, create a new session by clicking the "Create a session" button.
+Give the session a descriptive name, e.g. "Retrospective 1".
 In the session you can send cards to the board by typing the message and clicking the "Send" button.
 You can also choose a color for the card.
+Create a session board that has the _Mad_, _Sad_, _Glad_ and _Actions_ categories like in [this board](https://edu.flinga.fi/s/E2L5YL9).
-Other team members can join the session using the "Join link" which can be found by cliking the menu icon on the top left corner of the page.
+3. Copy the "Join link" which can be found by cliking the menu icon on the top left corner of the page, and share it with your team members so that they can join the session.

-First, create a session board that has the _mad_, _sad_ and _glad_ categories like in [this board](https://edu.flinga.fi/s/E2L5YL9).
-Then, organize the Retrospective in the following manner:
+Once every team member has joined the Flinga session, start the Retrospective:

 1. Based on their experiences during the Sprint, each team member should write cards for each of the three categories.
 Choose the card color based on the category.
-Try to come up with cards for each category. _Don't discuss about the cards at this point_ because the cards should represent your personal opinions
+Try to come up with cards for each category. _Don't discuss about the cards at this point_ because the cards should represent your personal opinions.
 2. Once everyone is done writing the cards, go through the cards from each category.
-If necessary, the writer of the card can shortly describe what their card means
+If necessary, the writer of the card can shortly describe what their card means.
 3. Together, pick at least one most urgent issue from the _mad_ and _sad_ categories.
-Come up with at least one _concrete_ action to solve the issue during the upcoming Sprint.
-For example a concrete action for the issues "I always have conflicts when I try to pull code from the GitHub" could be "Pull code from GitHub more often" and "Create smaller commits and push code to GitHub more often". _Add these actions e.g. as cards to the retrospective board_.
+Come up with _at least one concrete action_ to solve the issue during the upcoming Sprint.
+For example a concrete action for the issues "I always have conflicts when I try to pull code from the GitHub" could be "Create smaller commits and push code to GitHub more often". _Add these actions to the "Actions" category on the board_.

 The Scrum Master should make sure that everyone follows the event structure and that each team member gets their voice heard.

 {: .important-title }

-> Exercise 1
+> 🎯 Exercise 1
 >
 > The Scrum Master should create a new session in Flinga as instructed above.
-Name the session "Retrospective 1".
-Once the session is created, other team members should join the session with the "Join link".
+Once the session is created, other team members should join the session with the join link.
 Setup the session board and organize the Retrospective event as instructed above. _Remember to come up with concreate actions for fixing possible problems in your process_.
 >
 > Once you have completed the Retrospective, add "Retrospectives" subheading to the `README.md` file and below it a link to the Sprint 1 Retrospective Flinga board (link format is `https://edu.flinga.fi/s/<BOARD_ID>`).

 {: .important-title }

-> Exercise 2
+> 🎯 Exercise 2
 >
 > Choose a new (not the same team member as during the previous Sprint) Scrum Master among the team members for the second Sprint.